Kotak-Prerit/PRERIT-2205/README.md

-A Random Developer Tryin' to do Awesome things... 👩‍💻
+A Random Front-End Developer Tryin' to develop Awesome things... 👩‍💻

-Available to work on projects. 💻
+Looking forward to work on live projects. 💻

+My folks love my work.
+Hope you'll love it too 👾

+I love to contribute on open source 🐱